galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/binding-tests.md

 You can do this by editing the CPS file to contain the properties that you want *zosImage1* to have and by declaring *zosImage1* in your test code, as per the following steps:

-1. Edit the CPS properties file (either locally or in your ecosystem) to define the properties of the image.
+1. Edit the CPS properties file (either locally or in your ecosystem) to define the properties of the image:
 ```
 zos.image.zosImage1.ipv4.hostname=xxx.x.x.x
 zos.image.zosImage1.telnet.port=xx